 Externalising Time

 Visual countdown timers, sand timers on desks, and "time remaining" displays on the interactive whiteboard make the invisible visible.
-When time is externalised, the pupil's deficient internal time sense is supplemented by an external reference.
+When time is externalised, the learner's deficient internal time sense is supplemented by an external reference.
 This is not a crutch.
-It's an accommodation for a genuine neurological difference, comparable to providing a hearing loop for a pupil with hearing loss.
+It's an accommodation for a genuine neurological difference, comparable to providing a hearing loop for a learner with hearing loss.

 Use This Tool: ADHD Classroom Pathway Finder